Kirby Hocutt: Ohio

-In 2005, Hocutt was hired as athletic director at Ohio University in Athens, Ohio.
-At the age of 33, Hocutt increased fundraising by more than 75 percent and also secured the second largest gift to athletics in school history.
+In 2005, at the age of 33, Hocutt was hired as athletic director at Ohio University in Athens, Ohio.
+Hocutt increased fundraising by more than 75 percent and also secured the second largest gift to athletics in school history.
 During his three-year tenure, the athletics department won 11 team championships and four head coaches were honored as coaches of the year.
 The football team played in its first bowl game in 38 years and season ticket sales increased by 112 percent.
 Additionally, basketball season ticket sales increased by 50 percent.

 On January 25, 2007, Hocutt announced the elimination of four varsity sports at Ohio University.
 Those sports include: men's swimming and diving, men's indoor track, men's outdoor track and women's lacrosse.
-The decision was announced without any advance warning to the student athletes involved, causing major tension between the student body and the administration.
+The decision, made for budget reasons, was announced without any advance warning to the student athletes involved, causing major tension between the student body and the administration.
 The Athletic Department later revealed that the money saved would be used to strategically reinvest in revenue sports.
 The projected savings totaled $500,000.
 The cuts also brought Ohio University from 20 varsity sports to the Football Bowl Subdivision minimum of 16.

-Less than a 13 months later, in 2008, Hocutt left Ohio University for the same position at the University of Miami in Coral Gables, Florida.
+Less than 13 months later, in 2008, Hocutt left Ohio University for the same position at the University of Miami in Coral Gables, Florida.